How I Accidentally Found Mindfulness with Calligraphy

 One of the first things I tell my calligraphy workshop students is that calligraphy is a “slow art”.
 To achieve consistency of strokes and spacing, the best rule of thumb is to slow the heck down and lift your pen in between each stroke — as opposed to rushing through your lettering.
 To really get the hang of calligraphy, it’s also recommended to start learning basic strokes to build muscle memory before rushing into writing words and phrases.

 One of the most obvious benefits of practicing calligraphy is that it’s a way to create and work with your hands that involves no screens whatsoever.
-After a long, stressful day at the office, I’d actually look forward to those endless calligraphy drills to disconnect from our highly digital world and get back to basics.
+After a long, stressful workday (or a long day of obsessively checking COVID-19 updates), I really look forward to those endless calligraphy drills to disconnect from our highly digital world and get back to basics.
 I’m all about creating a cozy and relaxing environment when I’m lettering: lighting a candle, making a cup of tea, playing some chill music and just settling in for the night.

 When you’re first starting out, there is actually a lot of guidance and structure in my calligraphy workshop starter guidebook to make sure you never have to guess at what you should practice next — but you never have to follow the rules.
 But when practicing at home, you can follow your own path – maybe start out with some basic strokes to warm up, do some lowercase letter drills, and practice the example words and phrases in your workbook.
 Or as you look for more of a challenge, you can start to observe the room around you and write words that describe your surroundings.
 One of my favourite ways to practice is putting on a great playlist and writing out the lyrics to my favourite tunes.